 Tiny Town 2022 - Stanley

-Stanley – Take on the Edge
+Stanley โ Take on the Edge

 The historic township of Stanley lies at the base of the Nut, a cooled lava pond from an extinct volcano.
 On a stunning peninsula in Bass Strait, Stanley embraces the roaring forties, which blow some of the cleanest air in the world.

 Historic cottages wrap around the base of the Nut, framing the town with its two stunning beaches.
-It’s a quirky small haven that packs a powerful punch.
+Itโs a quirky small haven that packs a powerful punch.
 Local restaurants serving up the finest northwest delights of Cape Grim Beef, fresh caught seafood and locally grown produce.
 At the edge of the world the landscape is the true hero.

 My drive to this seaside town was stunning, chasing rainbows as the weather changed from horrid to glorious in the space of minutes.
 I detoured to Table cape to meander the slow roads and soak in the impossibly beautiful chocolate box views.
 It is like another world, with rich red earth, green vistas and rows of tulips dropping to stunning cliffs and the seemingly endless sea.

 I reach Stanley and my lungs are filling me with heady rush as I breathe some of the cleanest air in the world, I can taste the tang of the ocean in every breath.
-Stanley doesn’t mind the weather; it wears all shades well and has the charm of looking more stunning in bad weather than glorious sunshine.
+Stanley doesnโt mind the weather; it wears all shades well and has the charm of looking more stunning in bad weather than glorious sunshine.

 Historic Stanley is famous for its seafood, the local Cape Grim Beef, the Nut, the wonders of the Tarkine and wildness of the edge of the world.
-The trip along the “Northern Forage Drive” is a name I intend to live up to and plan to seek out the local delicacies.
+The trip along the โNorthern Forage Driveโ is a name I intend to live up to and plan to seek out the local delicacies.
 I may even burn some of it off venturing up the stunningly dramatic track of the Nut which looms above me.

 The weather has held off and I stroll towards the quaint Stanley shops housing galleries, a quirky museum or two and historic cottages lining the base of the Nut.
 Each more beautiful than the last I mentally run my finances and wonder how I can move here.
 Stanley has this effect on folk, it is so impossibly beautiful, perched at the base of the Nut on the end of a dramatic peninsula jutting into Bass Strait.

-I can’t ignore the Nut any longer, the strange basalt plug that defines this part of the coast is beckoning me.
+I canโt ignore the Nut any longer, the strange basalt plug that defines this part of the coast is beckoning me.
 As I climb the steep track, I congratulate those coming down, a shared sense of achievement making us comrades.
 The walk atop this cooled lava pond is simply breathtaking and I relish in the vista from the chairlift on the way down, the hills so green they almost hurt my eyes.

 Highfield Historic Site that has stood out like a jewel on a bed of green velvet from atop the Nut.
-Once the head of operations for the Van Diemen’s Land Company this 1820s outpost is carefully and creatively restored and I notice the faces of locals in the portraits created for the walls.
+Once the head of operations for the Van Diemenโs Land Company this 1820s outpost is carefully and creatively restored and I notice the faces of locals in the portraits created for the walls.
 I lose all track of time as I wander through the rooms and outbuildings, only the stirring of hunger bringing back to our time.

-Stanley’s red fishing boats, which service the seafood restaurant in a true Stanley “paddock to plate” style make a dramatic backdrop at Stanley wharf.
-Sunshine is beaming and I’m enjoying seafood take-away, I strip off my warmer layers as I crack into a southern rock lobster and enjoy the succulent sweetness.
+Stanleyโs red fishing boats, which service the seafood restaurant in a true Stanley โpaddock to plateโ style make a dramatic backdrop at Stanley wharf.
+Sunshine is beaming and Iโm enjoying seafood take-away, I strip off my warmer layers as I crack into a southern rock lobster and enjoy the succulent sweetness.
 I fend off a seagull who hovers nearby; he retreats and perches on the giant lobster on the roof of the local seafood restaurant.
 I lick my fingers, enjoy the slippery sweet taste of a salty fresh oyster.

-Locals tell me the recent rains will have nearby Mawbanna’s Dip Falls thundering, so I take their advice and make my way to the falls through scenic farmland and forest.
+Locals tell me the recent rains will have nearby Mawbannaโs Dip Falls thundering, so I take their advice and make my way to the falls through scenic farmland and forest.
 Viewing the falls from below I feel dwarfed by the power and scale of the water cascading over the pillars of basalt, my face glistening as drops of water reach me.
-I enjoy a coffee in nearby Blue Hills Honey where they’ve been harvesting leatherwood honey from the rainforest for over sixty-five years.
+I enjoy a coffee in nearby Blue Hills Honey where theyโve been harvesting leatherwood honey from the rainforest for over sixty-five years.

 My soul replenished, I treat my body to the same, sampling some fine Tasmanian drops at Angels Share cellar door, in a converted bank, the vault now storing fine Tasmanian whisky.
 I follow it up with a meal to remember at the Stanley Hotel, host to one of the oldest stone cellars in the coast.
 A meal of Cape Grim Beef does not disappoint, the steak melting in my mouth and I barely hold off licking the plate clean.

 The day is complete with a visit to the penguin viewing platform to watch the little birds make their daily pilgrimage to shore under the Nut.
-The birds wobble across the rocky shore to their burrows, reminding me I’m also looking forward to my ‘burrow’ for the night.
+The birds wobble across the rocky shore to their burrows, reminding me Iโm also looking forward to my โburrowโ for the night.

 A luxurious spa bath at the Horizon Deluxe apartments, leaves me feeling restored.
 I eagerly await the spectacular views of the sunrise over the Nut when I open my eyes in the morning, anticipating a bracing morning swim.
-Tomorrow beckons with an immersive trip to the pristine Tarkine Wilderness, where I’m joining a Tall Timbers Adventure tour through the dramatic and breathtaking cool-climate rainforest of the Tarkine.
+Tomorrow beckons with an immersive trip to the pristine Tarkine Wilderness, where Iโm joining a Tall Timbers Adventure tour through the dramatic and breathtaking cool-climate rainforest of the Tarkine.

 SUGGESTED itinerary